Is My Dentist Going to Judge Me?

 I know my teeth are bad because they’ve gotten discolored.

 Many patients are embarrassed to go to the dentist because of the condition of their teeth, including the amount of build up on the teeth and the associated odors.
-However, dentists and hygienists actually love when these patients come in for a professional cleaning, says Dr. Jacob Abbott of Dental Depot’s DFW-McKinney location, because they can see improvement throughout the course of the treatment.
+However, dentists and hygienists actually love when these patients come in for a professional cleaning, says Dr. Jacob Abbott of Dental Depot’s McKinney dentist office, because they can see improvement throughout the course of the treatment.

 Discoloration of your teeth also doesn’t necessarily mean you’ve been doing a bad job of your oral hygiene.
 Drinking acidic or dark-colored beverages like coffee, wine, and tea can cause stains or discoloration in perfectly healthy teeth, as can age or even injury to the teeth.
 If you’re feeling self-conscious about stained or discolored teeth, ask your dentist about whitening treatments or other cosmetic procedures to help restore them.